Key Takeaways:

 Service By Alternative Means

-In this case, the next step to divorce is to serve your spouse by court-approved alternative means.
-This is basically the final legal hoop to jump through.
+The next step is to serve your spouse by court-approved alternative means.

-It shows that you did the leg work and legitimately tried every possible option.
-The court must sign off on this measure, which is why it’s vital to document efforts to find your spouse, even if it ultimately proves unsuccessful.
+It shows that you did the legwork and legitimately tried every possible option.
+The court must sign off on this measure, which is why it’s vital to document efforts to find your spouse, even if your search ultimately proves unsuccessful.

 Service by Publication

 One of these alternatives is service by publication.
 More or less what it sounds like, service by publication means you must release a public notice via an acceptable source.
-This most often takes the form of a news outlet, usually a newspaper, in the area where your spouse most likely lives.
-The summons must appear once a week for four straight weeks.
+This most often takes the form of a news outlet, usually a local newspaper in the area where your spouse most likely lives.
+The summons usually must appear multiple times.

 Service by Posting

-Another method is service by posting.
-In these cases, the court approves displaying the summons in a public area of the courthouse.
+Another common method is service by posting.
+In these cases, the court authorizes the display of the summons in a public area of the courthouse.
 Visible to as many people as possible, the goal is to make this document accessible to your spouse.
 This has an advantage over service by publication as posting is usually free.

 Service by Mail